mattrick/truetype_to_svg/README.md

 ### Details on running examples

-When we ran this,
+The first argument is a truetype font, the second is a Unicode codepoint.
+For example:

     ./test1 ./FreeSerif.ttf 66 > /tmp/x.svg

-66 = unicode for 'B'. you can use any number here. (note that the first part of ASCII is the same as unicode so ASCII codes work too)
+66 = unicode (and ASCII) for 'B'. you can use any number here.

 You can use hex as well.
 For example, Cherokee Letter O: